nykabhishek/nykabhishek-academic-kickstart/content/talk/19_10_10_SAFED_UTC/index.md

   postcode: '77843'
   country: United States

-summary: A brief on my activites as a Researcher at TTI.
+summary: A brief on my activites as a TTI Researcher at the Safe-D UTC Graduate Student Leadership Development Seminars.
 abstract: "Presented my research work, and talked on how the Safe-D UTC has supported my research activities at Texas A&M University.
 The audience mainly consisted of current and aspiring student researchers at Texas A&M Transportation Institute, Virginia Tech Transportation Institute, and the transportation research group at San Diego State University."

 # Talk start and end times.